Performance event

 Statement

-The creative process, like the course of other human activities, proceeds according to his mental and physical condition, the circumstances in which he finds himself, and the tools at his disposal.
-It is dynamic and dependent on many conditions.
-I consider myself to be working constantly.
-I am open and alert to anything that can enrich and complement me.
-I meticulously document things and phenomena that I find inspiring.
-I also conscientiously record every thought and idea that shapes my worldview and the creativity that comes from it.
+The creative process, much like any human endeavor, unfolds in accordance with one's mental and physical state, the circumstances they are in, and the tools they have at their disposal.
+It is dynamic and influenced by many factors.
+I believe I am constantly engaged in my work.
+I remain open and attentive to everything that can enrich and complete me.
+I carefully document things and phenomena that I find inspiring.
+I also diligently record every thought and idea that shapes my worldview and the resulting creative output.

 BIO

-Kalina Kazimierczak - artist born and working in Lodz.
-Graduate of the Academy of Fine Arts in Lodz.
-She works in painting, installation and performance.
-She is interested in what is overlooked and forgotten.
-Her works are a way of communication, in which she puts special emphasis on autonomous interpretation.
-She has collaborated with such institutions as the Museum of Art in Lodz, East Gallery, Museum of the Book of Art, Willa Gallery, Hilary Majewski Tenement House, Gallery 33, Brain Club.
-She has presented her works as part of art festivals, including Fotofestiwal in Lodz and the "Aktomar" performance review in Krakow.
+Kalina Kazimierczak is an artist born and based in Łódź, a graduate of the Academy of Fine Arts in Łódź.
+She specializes in painting, installation, and performance art.
+Her interests lie in what is often overlooked and forgotten.
+Her works serve as a means of communication, with a particular focus on encouraging autonomous interpretation.
+She has collaborated with institutions such as the Museum of Art in Łódź, Galeria Wschodnia, the Museum of Artistic Books, Galeria Willa, Kamienica Hilarego Majewskiego, Galeria 33, and Klub Mózg.
+Her work has been showcased at various art festivals, including Fotofestiwal in Łódź and the 'Aktomar' performance review in Krakow.

 Statement

-The reality of the creative process never matches our imagination.
-What the media portrays as a harmonious act of creation is in reality full of tensions, errors and uncertainties.
-In her performance, the artist grapples with this experience, searching for her own rhythm and way of doing things to find a balance that blurs the boundaries between the absurd and the everyday.
+The reality of the creative process rarely lives up to our imagination.
+What media often presents as a harmonious act of creation is, in truth, filled with tension, mistakes, and uncertainty.
+In her performance, the artist confronts this experience, seeking her own rhythm and method of working that will enable her to find a balance, blurring the lines between the absurd and the everyday.

 BIO